5.17 Children Missing from Care and Home

 9.1 It is important to not just return the child to a safe environment and discover what happened to them whilst they were missing, but to ascertain the reason for their leaving in the first place.
 This may not always be apparent nor may the child immediately disclose the actual reason.
 It may take some time to ascertain and will require professionals to work closely together.

-9.2 In all instances of the return of a child who has been reported missing, the Police will attend as soon as possible and in any event within 24 hours to confirm that the child is safe and well and to ensure as far as possible that it is safe to return home or to the care placement that they have been missing from.
+9.2 In all instances of the return of a child who has been reported missing, the Police will attend as soon as possible and in any event within 24 hours to undertake a Prevention Interview to confirm that the child is safe and well and to ensure as far as possible that it is safe to return home or to the care placement that they have been missing from.

 9.3 The lead agency that first locates the child will inform the Parent/Carer, Police, Social Worker, School, Health Services, and all others informed of the missing episode, of the child’s return without delay.